MathieuCGit/ChordGrid_for_Obsidian/ARCHITECTURE.md

 ## Overview

 This Obsidian plugin renders chord grids with rhythmic notation in SVG format.
-It follows a clean three-stage pipeline: **Parser → Analyzer → Renderer**, backed by shared **Models** and **Utilities**.
-The v2.0.0 refactoring is **complete**, with the analyzer-based beam rendering now fully integrated.
+It follows a clean three-stage pipeline: **Parser → Analyzer → Renderer**, backed by shared **Models**, **Utilities**, and an intelligent **CollisionManager** system.
+The v2.1.0 release is **complete**, with full tuplet support, complex time signatures (12+), and professional collision avoidance integrated.

 ## Project Structure